Sanix-Darker/OpenCvCpp-with-Conan/README.md

 cmake
 ```

-you can also do a `conan search your-lib -remote=conan-center` and then select in the list what you want to use
+you can also do a `conan search your-lib --remote=conan-center` and then select in the list what you want to use

 #### 3- Config your `CMakeLists.txt`, conan-packages as follow: